EolnMsuk/AntiDarkSword/README.md

 *Note: Restricting an app means it will no longer be able to run interactive web elements.
 Web pages will still load text and images (HTML/CSS), but apps built with native UI like YouTube and Discord will continue to function normally.*

 ## 🛑 Mitigated Exploits
-By disabling WebKit and JavaScriptCore attack vectors, this tweak can prevent several known exploit chains:
+By disabling WebKit and JavaScriptCore attack vectors, this tweak prevents several known exploit chains:
 * **DarkSword:** Full-chain, JavaScript-based zero-click exploit kit (iOS 18.4 – 18.7).
 * **Coruna:** JavaScript-reliant iOS exploit kit (iOS 13.0 – 17.2.1).
 * **Predator:** Safari JavaScript 1-click spyware (Versions before iOS 16.7).